ysabetwordsmith: Text -- three weeks for dreamwidth, in pink (three weeks for dreamwidth)

 1. The FWiB.

-2. The Starsky and Hutch fandom.
+3. The Starsky and Hutch fandom.

-4. Middle Brother is having a good time and well.
+6. Middle Brother is well.

 ysabetwordsmith: Cartoon of me in Wordsmith persona (Default)